conomain/easyVPS/README.md

-# UnReality
+# EasyVPS
-The application is a property management system for real estate agency UnReality.
+The application application for a customisable VPS rental shop called EasyVPS.
-The **owner** will be able to add his **property** and the landlord will be able to rent it out.
-One property can be rented by multiple **tenants** and one **tenant** can rent multiple properties.
+The **user** will be able to choose his own **configuration**  for his VPS instance.

 The relational database chosen is **PostgreSQL**.
 ## Schema
 ![DBschema](DatabaseSchema.png)
 ## Business operation
-It must be ensured that no more than 4 people can rent one property at a time.
+Before adding a user's configuration to the server, it is necessary to check the server's resource availability (a single server can host multiple instances belonging to the same or different users).
+If the server is already overloaded, the instance should be assigned to a different server.
 ## Complex query
-Select owners with more than five properties registered.
+Select users who have more than 3 instances at a time.